jceha/NewWebPage/README.md

 # About
-Jessy is in the second year of her Ph.D. at the University of Waterloo, advised by Dr. Edith Law.
-Her interests lie in increasing our understanding of cognition so that we can develop innovative, intuitive interactions, specifically those that can improve the lives of people.
+Jessy is in the second year of her Ph.D. at the University of Waterloo, advised by Edith Law.
+Jessy's interests lie in increasing our understanding of cognition so that we can develop innovative, intuitive interactions, specifically those that can improve the lives of people.
 To this end, Jessy's research currently focuses on curiosity-driven teaching and learning.

 ## Education